Kristinia DeBarge: Family and early life

-Robert Sevier and 6th great-granduncle John Sevier (first member of the Watauga Association/founding father of Tennessee), and first cousin twice removed Elías Nandino, a Mexican poet and confidant of Frida Kahlo.
-Among her mother's distant relatives is King Robert I of France.

 2009: Exposed

 At 14, DeBarge was introduced to Kenneth "Babyface" Edmonds.
 She worked with him for five years and, two days before her nineteenth birthday, signed to a new division of Island Def Jam Records founded by Edmonds and Jeff Burroughs called Sodapop Records.
 DeBarge's first single "Goodbye" off her debut album Exposed was released in April 2009.
 "Goodbye" met with commercial success in the United States, the single debuted at number 75 on the Billboard Hot 100 singles chart, and later reached a peak of number 15 on the chart.
 The single was also a success in Canada, where it reached a peak of number 15 on the Canadian Hot 100.
 Exposed, was released on July 28, 2009.
 Exposed received generally positive reviews from music critics, based on an aggregate score of 69/100 from Metacritic.
 In the United States, the album debuted at number 23 on the Billboard 200.
 DeBarge also opened up for pop singer Britney Spears, during Spears' 2009 world tour, The Circus Starring: Britney Spears.